MileHacker Logo

 • Politeness: Always greet shopkeepers and restaurant staff upon entering.

-• Punctuality: Endeavor to arrive on time for reservations.
+• Punctuality: Endeavor to arrive on time for securing a spot.

 • Dining: Do not rush meals; Italians see dining as a leisurely social activity.